 The University of Sydney is one of three Australian universities that are not part of GEMSAS.

 This means that applicants can submit an application to USyd without sacrificing opportunities to apply elsewhere, or vice versa.
-This flexibility makes applying to USyd a low-risk endeavor, with minimal drawbacks aside from the associated application fees.
-Other Non-GEMSAS schools include Monash University and Flinders University.
+This flexibility makes applying to USyd a low-risk endeavour, with minimal drawbacks aside from the associated application fees.
+Other non-GEMSAS schools include Monash University and Flinders University.

-It’s important to note that GPA is calculated by Universities Admission Centre (UAC).
-This means additional costs and different system of grading GPA than GEMSAS universities.
+It's important to note that GPA is calculated by the Universities Admission Centre (UAC).
+This means additional costs and a different system of grading GPA than GEMSAS universities.

 For more information about GEMSAS and universities in the GEMSAS system, please read here.